 Student Withdrawal Policy

 The Ministry of Education has legislated that students taking grade 11 and 12 courses are subject to a Full Disclosure Policy.
 This policy states that all grade 11 and 12 courses attempted by students must be recorded on Ontario Student Transcripts.
 This means that any course completed, dropped, failed, taken at day school, night school or summer school will appear on a student’s transcript along with the marks earned in the programme.
 There are time lines to be followed.
-Withdrawals occurring within 5 days of the issuing of the first report card from the Kanata Academy International will result in the mark not being recorded on the OST.
+Withdrawals occurring within 5 days of the issuing of the first report card from the Kanata Academy Online will result in the mark not being recorded on the OST.
 A withdrawal from a Grade 11 or 12 course after 5 days of the issuing of the first report card results in a “W” being entered in the “Credit” column of the OST along with the mark at the time of the withdrawal.
 Withdrawals at anytime from Grade 9 or 10 courses are not recorded on the OST.
 If there are extraordinary circumstances relating to a student’s withdrawal from a course, an “S” may be entered in the “Note” column on the OST.

 Repetition of a Course